dottorepie/synthf/README.md

 ~if unsure on speaker system dynamic range do not set drive to high at low pitch

 ~system runs on windows pc, mac, linux and or raspberry pi 5

+~eny time the software opens synthf has a new random timbre, to set on solid uncomment this line
+//thisThread.randSeed = 689;